Keyne/promotion-console-app/README.md

 ## SOLID Principles

-This application has been built using SOLID principles with a dedicated domain layer which let it grows as necessary.
+This application has been built using SOLID principles with a dedicated domain layer which let it grows as necessary (i.e. adding a brownser/mobile front-end app or a REST API).

 Symfony IoC has not been used altough a factory inteface is available: